 Entrée Initiative -- The Entrée activities, overseen by Oregon State University (OSU), have focused on creating resources and tools that enable better understanding of and access to the ISE field by key audiences: new and potential PIs, and members of the scientific research community.
 OSU created a presentation and poster session to introduce ISE to key audiences, including members of the research science community.
 OSU also developed a set of materials for the CAISE website designed to help audiences new to ISE -- those new to ISE, new PIs, potential PIs, and science researchers -- learn more about ISE and access key resources and documents in the field.
-Also, OSU telephoned all active PIs in the ISE portfolio to provide them with an overview of the work of CAISE, discuss their needs, and assess their interest in CAISE establishing an intern program to address equity and diversity needs in ISE.
+Also, OSU telephoned all active PIs in the ISE portfolio in order to provide them with an overview of the work of CAISE.